LabRat404/not_Book_TradeAppingggg/README.md

 # new_start

 Im back!
-Still miss her tho
+Still miss her alot tho :(
+When will u be bacc

 The app is now available on testflight!\
 Email me if u wana join as a beta tester! ggwp12335@gmail.com\